WorldHistoricalGazetteer/whg3/README.md

 ## World Historical Gazetteer v3.0a

-This is the repository for the Version 3.0 of the World Historical Gazetteer (WHG) web platform and API, in active development.
+This is the repository for the Version 3.0a (alpha) of the World Historical Gazetteer (WHG) web platform and API, in active development.
 A pre-release alpha is anticipated for December, 2023.
 Version 2.1 of WHG is live at https://whgazetteer.org, and its repository is [here]().

 ### Contributing to software and data development